lunohodov/pokemail/README.md

 ### Does Pokemail always work?

 No, not always.
 As with any email validation there will always be false positives or negatives.
-See [should-I-use-it](#when-to-use-pokemail) section.
+See [when to use it](#when-to-use-pokemail).

 ### Why not utilise the power of JavaScript Promises?